AresValley/Artemis-DB/static/26/description.md

 ARQ-N is a synchronous dual channel ARQ mode identical to ARQ-E, with the only difference being that ARQ-N has no symbol inversions.
 Formerly used by Italian Diplomatic services.
+Also grouped under ARQ1000 Duplex.
+Uses 7-bit ITA 2-P Alphabet.

+Like ARQ-E and E3, this mode was invented by Siemens of Germany, and has all the features of ARQ-E, with the exception of a lack of symbol inversion.The lack of inversion makes it impossible to automatically determine the length of the RQ cycle.
+However, known systems operate exclusively with a single RQ character and three repeated characters.
+This mode is most commonly heard at 96 Bd, but baud rates of 48, 50, 64, 72, 96, 144, 184.6, 192, and 288 baud are possible.